 JBJS Deputy Editor for Social Media

-Every month, JBJS publishes a review of the most pertinent and impactful studies published in the orthopaedic literature during the previous year in one of 13 subspecialties.
-Click here for a collection of all OrthoBuzz subspecialty summaries.
+Every month, JBJS publishes a review of the most pertinent and impactful studies published in the orthopaedic literature during the previous year in 13 subspecialties.
+Click here for a collection of all OrthoBuzz Specialty Update summaries.

 Marc Swiontkowski, MD